1. Introduction

 2.3.
 Configuration & Testing

 Before continuing, please make sure you have your keystore file (e.g. keystore.jks) available.
 Note that your keystore file might be named differently.
 The keystore file contains your private authentication credentials, which will be required when establishing a connection with the Techila Server.
-The Techila SDK that is available for download in the Techila Extranet does not contain a keystore file.
+The Techila SDK that is available for download in the public URL does not contain a keystore file.
 Keystore files are created and provided by your local Techila administrator who is managing your Techila Distributed Computing Engine environment under a Techila Enterprise License.

 If you do not have a keystore file even though your organization has a Techila Enterprise License / Techila Distributed Computing Engine environment, please contact your local Techila administrator for assistance.